saturnflyer/radiant-header_authorize-extension/HELP_admin.markdown

 This requires that you manage your user accounts so that all active users have valid information listed in the Radiant database.

+== Rake Task

-If you would like to change the Header or Attribute used to authorize users from a rake task you may run
+If you would like to change the Header, Attribute and/or Development Account used to authorize users from a rake task you may run

-	rake radiant:extensions:header_authorize:set HEADER='AUTHORIZED_USER' ATTRIBUTE='login'
+	rake radiant:extensions:header_authorize:set HEADER='AUTHORIZED_USER' ATTRIBUTE='login' DEV_ACCOUNT='admin'

+1. The `HEADER` variable specifies the HTTP Header that will be used for authorization.
+2. The `ATTRIBUTE` variable specifies the attribute on the user account that will be used for authorization.
+3. The `DEV_ACCOUNT` variable specifies the information in a user account that will be used for authorization.
+If you would like to disable the DEV_ACCOUNT feature, simply set the value to a blank string and restart.

+== Configuration

+Values are stored in the config database table as:

+* authorization.header
+* authorization.attribute
+* authorization.development.account

 Built by Saturn Flyer